N-player game

 In game theory, an n-player game is a game which is well defined for any number of players.
 This is usually used in contrast to standard 2-player games that are only specified for two players.
 In defining n-player games, game theorists usually provide a definition that allow for any (finite) number of players.
 The limiting case of $n \to \infty$ is the subject of mean field game theory.

 Changing games from 2-player games to n-player games entails some concerns.
 For instance, the Prisoner's dilemma is a 2-player game.
 One might define an n-player Prisoner's Dilemma where a single defection results everyone else getting the sucker's payoff.
 Alternatively, it might take certain amount of defection before the cooperators receive the sucker's payoff.
 (One example of an n-player Prisoner's Dilemma is the Diner's dilemma.)

+Analysis

+n-player games can not be solved using minimax, the theorem that is the basis of tree searching for 2-player games.
+Other algorithms, like maxn, are required for traversing the game tree to optimize the score for a specific player.